-45 days before any international race the organising committee must forward at least one advance-programme to the UIM Secretariat, to the National Authorities and to the invited Clubs and drivers.
+60 days before any international race the organising committee must forward at least one advance-programme to the UIM Secretariat to be immediately published on the UIM website.
 The advance-program will also be forwarded to the commissioners for recommendations.
 Any such recommendation should be accomplished at least two weeks prior to the event.